-- New technology does not automatically lead to increased attainment. - How will any new technology support students to work harder, for longer, or more efficiently, to improve their learning - Students motivation to use technology does not always translate into more effective learning, particularly if the use of the technology and the desired learning outcomes are not closely aligned. - Teachers need support and time to learn to use new technology effectively, involving more than just learning how to use the hardware or software.
+- Effective use of digital technology is driven by learning and teaching goals rather than a specific technology: the technology is not an end in itself.
+You should be clear about how any new technology will improve teaching and learning interactions. - New technology does not automatically lead to increased attainment. - How will any new technology support students to work harder, for longer, or more efficiently, to improve their learning - Students motivation to use technology does not always translate into more effective learning, particularly if the use of the technology and the desired learning outcomes are not closely aligned. - Teachers need support and time to learn to use new technology effectively, involving more than just learning how to use the hardware or software.

-A major change post Covid is undoubtedly the use of the blended learning model.
+A major change post Covid is undoubtedly the use of the digital learning model.
 This offers many benefits, particularly regarding engagement, and it allows greater flexibility for both teachers and students.
-However, with that in mind, blended learning is only a supportive platform, and should be used alongside more traditional methods, not as a replacement.
+However, with that in mind, digital learning is only a supportive platform, and should be used alongside more traditional methods, not as a replacement.